Transboundary Corridor Atlas for the SOKNOT Landscape

 A vital step toward protecting the rich biodiversity of Southern Kenya and Northern Tanzania (SOKNOT)

 This detailed report is an essential tool for decision-makers and practitioners.
-It provides decision support for taking action to avoid severe consequences of fragmentation of wildlife corridors that could affect both wildlife and communities.
+It provides decision support for taking action to avoid severe consequences of fragmentation of wildlife corridors, which do even more than support animal movement.
+They help sustain healthy ecosystems, reduce human-wildlife conflict, and strengthen the resilience of both nature and local communities.

 Key highlights of the Atlas include: